Skip to content

 • Limits: Exercise does not replace iron/B12/folate or disease-specific therapy.
 High-intensity training while significantly anemic can worsen symptoms and performance.

-General movement targets for healthy adults are 150 min/wk of moderate aerobic activity plus 2 days/wk of strength, but if you’re anemic, start lower and progress (plan below).
+General movement targets for healthy adults are 150 min/week of moderate aerobic activity plus 2 days/week of strength, but if you’re anemic, start lower and progress gradually.

 A gentle, progressive plan